search icon

 Unsecured Line of Credit

-A financial institution assumes more of the risk with an unsecured line of credit.
+A financial institution assumes greater risk with an unsecured line of credit.
 This means that the business’s assets are not automatically subject to seizure if they cannot pay back the line of credit, though there may be other repercussions.
-There are unsecured line of credit disadvantages—they are harder to get and have higher interest rates and smaller amounts that can be borrowed.
+There are disadvantages to unsecured lines of credit — they are harder to get, have higher interest rates, and have smaller borrowing limits.

 Line of Credit Examples

-There are multiple types of lines of credit depending on your needs.
+There are multiple types of lines of credit to suit a variety of needs.
 These may be personal or for a business and include:

 • Home equity line of credit